Allergies

 From the perspective of Chinese medicine

-If the connective tissue of the muscles is affected, a feeling of heaviness in the muscles, pulling, numbness, dull to stabbing, wandering or localized muscle pain may occur.
+This is an infection that has become “stuck” in the body.
+The cause is usually dampness and the accumulation of moisture.
+Waste products are produced.
+In addition to overwork, the reason for the build-up of moisture is an irregular diet and the consumption of foods with a lot of sugar, white flour and dairy products.
+The waste products are found exclusively in the connective tissue and lead to a variety of symptoms depending on where in the body the slagging starts.
+If the connective tissue of the muscles is affected, a feeling of heaviness in the muscles, pulling, numbness, dull to stabbing, wandering or localized muscle pain can occur.
 It then appears to the person affected that the discomfort is caused by changes in the bones or muscles.
 However, these processes actually take place in the connective tissue of the respective organs.

 Therapeutic approach

-This is often aggravated by an incorrect and inadequate diet.
-Phases in which there are few symptoms alternate with more acute phases.
+Burnout occurs when the pressure of deadlines at work or the tasks are constantly increasing and the pressure to perform overwhelms those affected.
+They no longer feel able to cope with the demands and feel increasingly alienated.
+This is often exacerbated by a poor and inadequate diet.
+Phases in which few symptoms occur alternate with more acute phases.
 It is important to adapt the therapy accordingly.
 It is particularly important to get help quickly when symptoms change or acute complaints occur in order to relieve the situation.
 The waste products are found exclusively in the connective tissue and lead to a variety of symptoms depending on where in the body the slagging starts.
+If the connective tissue of the muscles is affected, a feeling of heaviness in the muscles, pulling, numbness, dull to stabbing, wandering or localized muscle pain can occur.
+It then appears to the person affected that the discomfort is caused by changes in the bones or muscles.
+However, these processes actually take place in the connective tissue of the respective organs.

 Other chronic diseases